Geeksltd/MSharp.Docs/how-to/uiComposition/moduleReferences.md

 ## Problem

-The client wants show a module inside another module.
+The client wants to show a module inside another module to form a more complex view structure.
+This way view parts can be in separated parts in their own view modules in a more manageable and maintainable way.

 ## Implementation
 We can create a reference to the submodule we want to show by using the generic `Reference<T>` method in the parent module.
 Then this reference is used inside the markup in the parent module using the techniques discussed in [markup customisation](https://www.msharp.co.uk/#/how-to/stylingAndCSS/markupCustomisation) topic.